 The first and most crucial stage of installing any cable is choosing the right one.
 It is best to use a 15 kV armored cable or a 35kV one depending on your voltage needs for construction applications.
 The installation process is pretty straightforward once you pick out the most appropriate wire.

-The most important thing you need to keep in mind when installing an armored cable is its bending radius.
+The most important thing you need to keep in mind when installing a cable armored is its bending radius.
 You must not bend the wire to a radius lesser than what the manufacturer recommends.
-Here is a step by step guide on how to install armor-glad cables;
+Here is a step-by-step guide on how to install armor-glad cables;

-- First, you need to prepare the junction box where you intend to install the cable
+- First, you need to prepare the junction box where you intend to install the metal sheathed wire.

 - Secondly, you must ascertain the exact length of armored cable you need to complete your installation successfully

-- Once you establish the exact length of cable you need, you have to cut the cable to the appropriate length
+- Once you establish the exact length of metal covered wire you need, you have to cut the cable to the appropriate length

 - Mount an anti-short cylindrical lining at the intersection of the armor-clad cable and the one in the junction box